gaogaotiantian/viztracer/docs/source/concurrency.rst

     viztracer my_script_using_subprocess.py

-This will generate an HTML file for all processes.
+This will generate a report for all processes.
 There are a couple of things you need to be aware though.

 VizTracer patches subprocess module(to be more specific, ``subprocess.Popen``) to make this work like a magic.
 However, it will only patch when the args passed to ``subprocess.Popen`` is a list(``subprocess.Popen(["python", "subscript.py"])``) and the first argument starts with